Peter Cunningham (Irish writer): Critical reception

 The Sea and the Silence (translated into French as La Mer et le silence) was awarded the Prix de l’Europe in 2013.
 This novel also won the Prix Caillou in France and was short-listed for the Prix des Lecteurs du Telégramme.

-Consequences of the Heart was short-listed for the Kerry Listowel Writer's Prize.
+Consequences of the Heart was short-listed for the Kerry Listowel Writers' Prize.
 Acts of Allegiance was long-listed for the 2019 Dublin International Literary Award.
-In 2011 Cunningham won the Cecil Day-Lewis Bursary Award.
+In 2011, Cunningham won the Cecil Day-Lewis Bursary Award.

 Personal life

 Cunningham grew up in Waterford, where his family had lived since the mid-19th century.

 Cunningham is a member of Aosdána.
 He has judged the Glen Dimplex Literary Awards and the Bantry Festival Writer's Prize.
 In 2017 he was one of the nominees for the new post of Irish Fiction Laureate, created by the Arts Council of Ireland.

 Cunningham is married to Carol, a Jungian analyst, with whom he has six children.
 They live in County Kildare, Ireland.